-Companies and see that they were operated for the exclusive benefit of the federal government.
+- 132. The Net Worth Sweep's quarterly sweep of all net profits thus plainly harms the Companies' private shareholders by effectively prohibiting the Companies from rebuilding their capital.
+Nor can distributing the entire net worth of the Companies to Treasury be reconciled with FHFA's statutory obligation to preserve and conserve their assets and property. - 133.
+Furthermore, on information and belief, FHFA agreed to the Net Worth Sweep only at the insistence and under the direction and supervision of Treasury.
+The Net Worth Sweep was a Treasury initiative and reflected the culmination of Treasury's long-term plan to seize the Companies and see that they were operated for the exclusive benefit of the federal government.
+Mr. Parrott has testified that the Net Worth Sweep was imposed through "a Treasury-driven process."
 It was Treasury that informed the Companies just days before the Net Worth Sweep that it was forthcoming, and a meeting addressing the Net Worth Sweep was held at Treasury during which a senior Treasury official announced the changes.
-Secretary Geithner apparently believed that even before the Net Worth Sweep "we had already effectively nationalized the GSEs . . ., and could decide how to carve up, dismember, sell or restructure those institutions."
+Secretary Geithner apparently believed that even before the Net Worth Sweep was imposed, "we had already effectively nationalized the GSEs . . ., and could decide how to carve up, dismember, sell or restructure those institutions."
 Plaintiff's Corrected Post-Trial Proposed Findings of Fact 26.2.1(a), Starr Int'l Co. v.
 United States, No. 1:11-cv-779-TCW (Fed.
 Cl.
-March 2, 2015), ECF No. 430.
+March 2, 2015), ECF No. 430. - 134.
 The Net Worth Sweep is just one example of the significant influence Treasury has exerted over FHFA from the beginning of the conservatorship.
-Indeed, Secretary Paulson has written that "seizing control" of Fannie and Freddie, an action that is statutorily reserved to FHFA, was an action "I took," HENRY M. PAULSON, JR., ON THE BRINK xiv (2d ed.
-2013), and Secretary Geithner, who was president of the Federal Reserve Bank of New York at the time, understood the federal takeover of Fannie and Freddie to be a "Treasury operation."
-Similarly, Congressional Budget Office Assistant Director for Financial Analysis Deborah Lucas told Congress that the Companies are subject to "ownership and control by the Treasury."
+As Fannie's auditor observed during the first quarter of 2012, "the US Treasury" is able "to direct the Company's business."
+Indeed, Secretary Paulson has written that "seizing control" of Fannie and Freddie, an action that is statutorily reserved to FHFA, was an action "I took."
+HENRY M. PAULSON, JR., ON THE BRINK xiv (2d ed.
+2013).
+Congressional Budget Office Assistant Director for Financial Analysis Deborah Lucas told Congress that the Companies are subject to "ownership and control by the Treasury."
 Fannie Mae, Freddie Mac & FHA: Taxpayer Exposure in the Housing Markets: Hearing Before the H. Comm. on the Budget, 112th Cong.
 15 (2011).
+And Secretary Geithner, who was president of the Federal Reserve Bank of New York the original PSPAs were signed, understood the federal takeover of Fannie and Freddie to be a "Treasury operation."

-115. The Net Worth Sweep is merely one element of Treasury's broader plan to transform the housing finance market and to eliminate Fannie and Freddie.
+- 135. In 2009, Treasury used the conservatorship powers that the PSPAs transfer from FHFA to Treasury to prohibit Fannie and Freddie from selling certain low income housing tax credits.
+FHFA supported the sale of these credits as in the Companies' best interest and consistent with its mission to "conserve Enterprise assets," but Treasury barred the sale, preferring that the credits should expire unused rather than being transferred to buyers who could exercise them to offset their tax liabilities. - Companies and transform the housing finance market.
 Indeed, a housing finance reform plan drafted by Treasury in early 2012 listed "restructur[ing] the PSPAs to allow for variable dividend payment based on positive net worth"-i.e., implementing a net worth sweep-as among the first steps to take in transitioning to Treasury's desired outcome.
 Other elements of that plan included the development of a single securitization utility to be used by both Fannie and Freddie-and by other entities once Fannie and Freddie are eliminated.
 FHFA has made the development of such a utility a key initiative of the conservatorships, providing further evidence that FHFA is operating according to Treasury's playbook.